Zeiss ZE Lenses for Canon EF Mount

 These Zeiss-branded lenses, at least the ones I've used in Nikon mount, are competent optically, but not better than Canon lenses, and real Canon lenses autofocus, weigh less, and have much better manual focus feel than the ZF Nikon-mount versions of these lenses.
 I doubt the Canon-mount variants will be any different, and I'll let you know when I get to try these in person.

-I support my growing family through this website.
+I support my growing family through this website, as crazy as it might seem.

-If you find this as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.
+If you find this page as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.

 If you've gotten your gear through one of my links or helped otherwise, you're family.
 It's great people like you who allow me to keep adding to this site full-time.
 Thanks!